Understanding the Gorgias audit log: A complete guide

 Keep your account locked down with the Gorgias audit log

-The audit log is your first line of defense for helpdesk security.
-You can use it to spot suspicious logins or check that no one is making unauthorized changes to customer data, like deleting profiles.
+The audit log is a strong line of defense for helpdesk security.
+You can use it to monitor logins or check that changes to customer data, like profile updates, are made by the right people.

-For instance, a manager could quickly filter by "User deleted" or "Integration deleted" to confirm that no critical settings were tweaked without approval.
-It just gives you that extra peace of mind that your account is secure.
+For instance, a manager could filter by "User deleted" or "Integration deleted" to confirm that all settings remain as intended.
+It gives you that extra peace of mind that your account is secure.

 This is where the audit log really proves its worth.
-It’s perfect for solving those classic helpdesk mysteries.
-Let's say a customer emails in, frustrated that their ticket was closed without a resolution.
-Instead of a long, drawn-out internal investigation, you can just pop the ticket ID into the audit log.
+It’s perfect for understanding helpdesk activities.
+Let's say a customer emails in, wondering why their ticket was closed.
+Instead of an internal investigation, you can just pop the ticket ID into the audit log.
 In seconds, you'll see exactly which agent or which rule closed it, and when.
-Mystery solved.

 See how your team is doing with the Gorgias audit log

-The audit log can also be a quiet but useful tool for coaching and training.
-If you notice an agent is consistently removing important tags or closing tickets too early, you can filter the log by that agent and the specific event, like "Ticket tags removed."
-This gives you concrete examples to bring to your next one-on-one, turning a potential hiccup into a valuable training moment.
+The audit log can also be a useful tool for coaching and training.
+If you notice an agent is consistently removing important tags or closing tickets, you can filter the log by that agent and the specific event, like "Ticket tags removed."
+This gives you concrete examples to discuss, turning a routine check into a valuable growth moment for your team.

-Instead of just reviewing what happened, eesel AI lets you peek into the future.
-Our simulation mode lets you test your AI on thousands of your own historical tickets in a safe sandbox.
-You can see exactly how it would have responded, what its resolution rate would have been, and spot any potential issues before a single customer ever sees it.
-It’s like running a "future audit" to build complete confidence in your automation.
+Instead of just reviewing historical records, eesel AI helps you plan for the future.
+Its simulation mode lets you test AI responses on your historical tickets in a safe environment.
+You can see how the AI would respond and spot opportunities for improvement before going live.
+It’s a great way to build even more confidence in your automation strategy.

-And while an audit log gives you a simple stream of events, eesel AI’s analytics dashboard gives you insights you can actually use.
-It automatically points out your most common customer issues, finds gaps in your knowledge base, and gives you a clear roadmap for what to automate next.
-It turns all that raw data into a real plan.
+And while an audit log gives you a clear stream of events, eesel AI’s analytics dashboard provides additional high-level views.
+It can help highlight common customer issues or gaps in your knowledge base, giving you more ideas for how to optimize your workflows.

 Mastering the Gorgias audit log

-The Gorgias audit log is an indispensable tool for any serious support team.
+The Gorgias audit log is an indispensable tool for any support team.
 It provides the accountability, security, and troubleshooting power you need to manage a busy helpdesk.
-Having a clear record of who did what isn't just a nice-to-have; it's a must-have.
+Having a clear, mature record of activity is a must-have for maintaining a professional support operation.

 Get proactive with your support automation

-Ready to move from simply reviewing past events to confidently shaping future ones?
-See how eesel AI can give you the simulation tools and actionable insights you need to build a smarter, more efficient support system.
+Ready to complement your historical logs with actionable insights?
+See how eesel AI can provide the simulation tools you need to build a more efficient support system alongside Gorgias.
 Start your free trial today.

 Frequently asked questions